 Spiritual self-care involves connecting to the experience that you are not in control of your environment and experience 100% of the time.
 You do not have to believe in another entity or have a religious affiliation, you simply have to trust that you are not in charge of everything!
 Here are three tips on how to give yourself spiritual self-care

 - Meditation.
 When we hear meditation we often think of a monk sitting on a mountain for days or months at a time in peace.
 But, actually, meditation is a much subtler form of presence.
 Meditation is a daily practice of noticing without judgment.

 - Find your people.
 We are social beings.
 We evolved to connect to stay safe and multiply.
 No matter how much you have been hurt by others in the past, you need others to survive.
 The key is to find your people, not the people you default to being with, but people you choose.
-5 friends every single mom needs, and apps for finding friends and meeting new people
+Read: Apps for finding friends and meeting new people